15 April 2021: Diane Donovan reviews

 |

-The Sleeping Mermaid: "Novelist
+The Sleeping Mermaid: "Novelist and

-and literary enthusiast Rob Couteau brings
+literary enthusiast Rob Couteau brings readers

-that asks plenty of questions and offers plenty
+plenty of questions and offers plenty of

-of answers.
+answers.
 The Sleeping Mermaid is a poetry

 collection well worth considering.
 'Muse ...
 She